ismo-karkkainen/diagrammatron/README.md

 making all nodes have the same dimensions, or the edges will not reach the node side unless you perform extra processing in the template.

-Tempalte has "defaults" that contains some values that the program needs and it may also have whatever the templates need.
+Template has "defaults" that contains some values that the program needs and it may also have whatever the templates need.

 A "sizes" field should be a mapping from style name to a function that can